oliver-moran/reader/index.md

 * The Reader icon will highlight blue on webpages where text will be read automatically after you highlight it.
 * Click the Reader icon to enable or disable the automatic reading of text for a website.

 The add-on is deliberately inaccessible on on [some domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) (as well as on `about:` pages, etc.).
-Icon [message](https://thenounproject.com/term/message/223770/) by Gregor Cresnar from the Noun Project.

 ## Preferences